wlao-cyber/NIST-Hacking-Case-2004-09-02/README.md

 ## Questions and Answers
 ### 1. What is the image hash?
 Does the acquisition and verification hash match?
+The image hashes by algorithm are the following:<br>
+MD5: aee4fcd9301c03b3b054623ca261959a<br>
+SHA1: da2fe30fe21711edf42310873af475859a68f300<br>
+SHA-256: 65e2002fed0b286f49541c7e97dcec0dda913d51a063ceeed86782bdacda2312<br>

 The acquisition log provided by NIST does not appear to have the image hash of the entire image.
+The hash provided by NIST is the MD5 hash value of AEE4FCD9301C03B3B054623CA261959A, which is a match.

 <img src="./pics/10_Acquisition_Log.png" alt="Acquisiton Log">

 There are different ways to find the image hash.
-One way is to simply click on the image on the <strong>Data Sources</strong> node and check the Results Viewer on the bottom under the <strong>File Metadata</strong> tab.
+One way is to simply click on the image in the Results Viewer and then checking the bottom pane under the <strong>File Metadata</strong> tab.

 <img src="./pics/10_Image_Results_Viewer_Bottom.png" alt="Results Viewer File Metadata on Image">